leeseomin/The-Girl-from-the-Emptiness/README.md

-# "The-Girl-from-the-Emptiness"  art project (2022)
+# "The Girl from the Emptiness"  art project (2022)